28bc23/GAN-anime/README.md

+*I would appreciate feedback on how to improve this GAN, thx.*

 GAN trained for nearly generating anime girls.
-I would appreciate feedback on how to improve this GAN, thx.
 :)

 **Dataset I used**: https://huggingface.co/datasets/skytnt/fbanimehq/blob/main/data/fbanimehq-00.zip